-The connector cables correspondingly have two Amphenol plugs, one of 36 pins and one of 50 pins.
-The systems are connected together by running cables from the MUX INPUT jack of one CPU to the MUX OUTPUT jack of the next consecutive CPU to form a chain.
-At the beginning of the chain is the master system (the CPU which has the 2230MXA master board).
+The connector cables correspondingly have two plugs, one of 36 pins and one of 50 pins.
+The systems are connected by running cables from the MUX OUT jack of one CPU to the MUX IN jack of the next consecutive CPU to form a chain.
+At the beginning of the chain is the master system (the CPU with the 2230MXA-1 master board).
 The disk connector cable plugs into the DISK jack on the master board to complete the chain.
-(See Figure 11-5.)
+(See Figure 8-4.)
 The master system is the only system which connects directly to the disk unit.